-Lulus is a business who sell “Cute Dresses, Tops, Shoes, Jewellery, & Clothing For Women.”
+Lulus is a business that sells “Cute Dresses, Tops, Shoes, Jewellery, & Clothing For Women.”
 But that doesn’t stop them from showing their audience that they’re thinking about them.
-See their board below with useful DIY tips.
+See their board below for useful DIY tips.

 Consider the other businesses and influencers that you would like aligned with your brand.
 Who has a similar demographic without being a direct rival?
 Co-marketing and co-pinning could be a great way to tap into a larger user base.